Restream/redmine_simple/README.md

 ## Usage

-When you create or edit an issue, this plugin allows you to switch between a simple and a standard issue form by clicking the **Show simple interface** / **Show full interface** in the lower-right corner.
+When you create or edit an issue, this plugin allows you to switch between a simple and a standard issue form by clicking the **Show simple interface** / **Show full interface** link in the lower-right corner.
 ![standard form](simple_1.PNG)
 ![simple form](simple_2.PNG)